bthandgn/stm32-baremetal-labs-/BuildProcess_GNUTools/README.md

 main.o : Output File

 ## arm-none-eabi-nm
--List the symbols from object files
+- List the symbols from object files

 ## Arm-none-eabi-size
--List the section sizes of object and executable files
+- List the section sizes of object and executable files

 ## arm-none-eabi-objdump
--Dumps information about an object file
+- Dumps information about an object file
--Used to analyze an object files
+- Used to analyze an object files

 ## arm-none-eabi-readelf
--Display information from elf files
+- Display information from elf files

 ## arm-none-eabi-obcopy
-- Usd to convert object files from one format to another
+- Used to convert object files from one format to another
 - Also used to make a copy of an object file